2 Introduction to R

 When we work in RStudio, we will create “Projects” to hold all the files related to one another.
 This sets the “working directory”, which is a sort of home base for the project.

-1. Click on the second button that has a green +R hexagon sign.
+1. In the icon list at the top of your program, click on the second button that is a hexagon with a green +R sign.

 2. That brings up a box to create the project with several options.
 You want New Directory in this case.